Warm Season Fertilizer Program

 The proper diet for warm season lawns

-For the Bermuda, St. Augustine & Zoysia lawns you will not follow the instruction on the boxes (the instructions are designed for cool season areas), follow the instructions below;
+For centipede lawns you will not follow the instruction on the boxes (the instructions are designed for cool season areas), follow the instructions below;

-Forth application (A4 Fall) Late- August to beginning of September - apply 3 lbs. per 1,000 sq.ft.
+Fourth application (A2 Late Spring) Late- August to beginning of September - apply 1.5 lbs. per 1,000 sq.ft. (other ½ of bag from the third application)

-Fifth application (A3 Summer) Late October to beginning of November - apply 6 lbs. per 1,000 sq.ft.
+Fifth application (A3 Summer) Late October to beginning of November - apply 3lbs. per 1,000 sq.ft.

 - Our fertilizers do not have to be watered in they will use the natural moisture in the air, if it has been rather dry you can give it a light watering after application to speed up breakdown.